Alqama-svg/public_streamlit_ml_web_app/README.md

 1. download the repository
 2. open the command prompt in the downloaded folder
-3. setup a virtual environment in the any of the code editor (i.e., VS code, Jupyyter Notebook).
+3. setup a virtual environment in the any of the code editor (i.e., VS code, Jupyter Notebook).

 ```
 mkvvirtualenv environment_name